 Nearly 40 percent of Brooks County adults report living with poor or failing health, and of the 242 Texas counties listed in Robert Wood Johnson Foundation (RWJF) County Health Rankings, Brooks County’s overall health outcomes rank second-to-last at 240.
 In addition to being designated a Health Professional Shortage Area by the Health Resources and Services Administration—meaning mental health professionals are scarce—data on community mental health conditions in general is sorely lacking.

 Brooks County lacks critical services and supports.
-At present, limited public transportation options exist for the people of Brooks County.
-Supports such as childcare services in the area are lacking as well.
-There is limited employment and educational opportunity, as well as a lack of access to health care and specialty care.
+Public transportation is limited for the people of Brooks County.
+Supports such as childcare services, employment and educational opportunities, and access to health care and specialty care are lacking as well.

 Lags and inconsistencies in data collection, particularly on mental health and well-being, exist across many sectors, making it difficult to trace health and life outcomes to verifiable root causes.
-Surveys of residents, elected officials, community-based organizations and other groups reveal a critical lack of consensus on top-priority community needs, reflecting the need for a more thoughtful and strategic approach.
+Surveys of residents, elected officials, community-based organizations, and other groups show a lack of agreement on top-priority community needs, reflecting the need for a more thoughtful and strategic approach.

 The Vision

-With a population that is more than 90 percent Hispanic, and with more than 66 percent of households speaking a language other than English at home, Brooks County has much to gain from developing a robust and inclusive community collaborative that reflects the county’s diverse and historically underrepresented population.
+With a population that is more than 90 percent Hispanic, and with more than 66 percent of households speaking a language other than English at home, Brooks County has much to gain from developing a robust community collaborative that reflects the county’s population.

-“Despite the data on Brooks County rankings, the BHOLD Collaborative is focused on the possibilities, not the limitations,” Hogg Foundation program officer Rick Ybarra says.
+“Despite the data on Brooks County rankings, the BHOLD Collaborative is focused on the possibilities, not the limitations,” says Hogg Foundation program officer Rick Ybarra.
 “To see and feel their passion and BHOLD’s commitment to improving the health and well-being the people of Brooks County is truly awe-inspiring.”

-“The community has really come together filled with hope and excitement about the future of Brooks County,” CACOST Director of Community Services and Development April Anzaldua says.
-“It has been quite moving to see community members inspiring other members to come out and have a voice in their community.”
+“The community has really come together filled with hope and excitement about the future of Brooks County,” says CACOST Director of Community Services and Development April Anzaldua.
+“It’s been quite moving to see community members inspiring others to come out and have a voice in their community.”